ProTubeVR/ForceTubeVR-Unreal-Engine-Plugin/readme.txt

 You can use this fonction to get the kick power, in connection with :

-FORCETUBEVR void Kick(uint8 power);
+FORCETUBEVR void Kick(uint8 power, ForceTubeVRChannel target);
-FORCETUBEVR void Shot(uint8 kickPower, uint8 rumblePower, float rumbleDuration);
+FORCETUBEVR void Shot(uint8 kickPower, uint8 rumblePower, float rumbleDuration, ForceTubeVRChannel target);